Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

           "CopyProgress": {"type": "string", "description": "Contains the number of bytes copied and the total bytes in the source in the last attempted Copy Blob operation where this blob was the destination blob.
 Can show between 0 and Content-Length bytes copied.
 This header does not appear if this blob has never been the destination in a Copy Blob operation, or if this blob has been modified after a concluded Copy Blob operation using Set Blob Properties, Put Blob, or Put Block List"}, "CopyCompletedOn": {"type": "string", "format": "date-time-rfc1123", "description": "Conclusion time of the last attempted Copy Blob operation where this blob was the destination blob.
 This value can specify the time of a completed, aborted, or failed copy attempt.
-This header does not appear if a copy is pending, if this blob has never been the destination in a Copy Blob operation, or if this blob has been modified after a concluded Copy Blob operation using Set Blob Properties, Put Blob, or Put Block List."}, "VersionId": {"type": "string", "description": "A string value returned by the service that uniquely identifies the blob version."}, "IsCurrentVersion": {"type": "boolean", "description": "Indicates whether version of this blob is the current version."}
+This header does not appear if a copy is pending, if this blob has never been the destination in a Copy Blob operation, or if this blob has been modified after a concluded Copy Blob operation using Set Blob Properties, Put Blob, or Put Block List."}, "VersionId": {"type": "string", "description": "A string value returned by the service that uniquely identifies the blob version."}, "IsCurrentVersion": {"type": "boolean", "description": "Indicates whether version of this blob is the current version."}, "ImmutabilityPolicy": {"$ref": "#/definitions/BlobImmutabilityPolicy", "x-nullable": true},
+          "HasLegalHold": {"type": "boolean", "x-ms-client-default": false, "description": "Indicates whether the blob has a legal hold."}
         },
         "description": "Detailed information of the downloaded blob."
       };